Types of sessions

 For example, with the ‘I can tell you about my strengths’ learning objective:

-Mrs Granger might encourage the child to tell her about their talents or personal characteristics such as being kind, caring, helpful or brave.
+Mrs Ahmed might encourage the child to tell her about their talents or personal characteristics such as being kind, caring, helpful or brave.
 The child will then make something to reinforce those strengths.